-- 2. If necessary, in the Timeline view, pull on the red bracket to extend the exposure. - 3.
-From the top menu, select File > Import > Images or click the Import Image button.
+- 2. If necessary, in the Timeline view, pull on the red bracket to extend the exposure. - From the top menu, select File > Import > Images or click the Import Image button.
+The Import Images dialog box opens.

-- 4. Click Browse to find and select one or several images on your computer. - 5.
-In the Layer section, select the Add to Existing Layer option and select an existing bitmap layer from the menu. - 6.
+- 4. Click Browse to find and select one or several images on your computer. - In the Layer section, select the Add to Existing Layer option and select an existing bitmap layer from the menu. - 6.
 Deselect the Create Symbol for Imported Items option. - 7.
 In the Import Options section, select the Keep As Original Bitmap option.
 In the Alignment section, decide on the size and placement of your image within the camera frame.
 Depending on the Scene Settings (the height and width in pixels that you chose for your project), an image that you import may get scaled to the point where all its individual pixels become visible.
 There are three options available in the Alignment section:

-If the image orientation is landscape, this will enlarge or shrink (but not distort) the image width to match that of the scene grid.
+image width to match that of the scene grid.